 According to García et al. (1990) to calculate the commercialization margins there are two systems: the direct and the indirect one; the system that has demonstrated greater efficiency is the direct one and it consists on: a) to follow portions of agricultural products since they leave the operation until they arrive at the consumer, this will provide representative information of the phenomenon to study, b) to take note from the different costs and prices that take place during the different agents and c) to limit the investigation to representative agricultural product portions in movement, using statistical sampling to select the camp to study.
-All of this with the intention of the true margins.
+All of this with the intention of considering the results as an estimation of the true margins.